YooChangWan1969/p4a_with_kivy_kivymd/README.txt

 So If you want to with unbuntu 24-04, first of all, BUILD FIRST UBUNTU 22-04, and SECOND, CHANGE A NUMBER in build_action.yml "runs-on: ubuntu-24.04" like a build_action_second.yml

 Good Luck!!

+P.S.
+Buildozer is not available on Ubuntu 24.4 or later.
+So Two step required